 The Career Center is staffed with a Director of Student Services who will coordinate the school's program with that of each sending school.
-The Director of Student Services is available to help you make decisions planning your career, solve personal problems and supply information concerning employment, career choices and post secondary education.
+The Director of Student Services is available to help you make decisions planning your career, discuss problems/concerns with a student and refer to the appropriate resources (SAP, sending school guidance counselor or school psychologist), and supply information concerning employment, career choices and post secondary education.
 Appointments for students or parents may be arranged.
 The Director of Student Services will issue the day and time of your appointment.
 The Director of Student Services will see students who have an emergency situation in a timely manner.
 The subject and content of a conference are held in strictest confidence.